 FMCS is committed to providing its conflict resolution services with excellence and equitably to all Americans.
 In support of this goal, FMCS is increasing its virtual service offerings in order to lower the barriers to participation for underserved stakeholders.
 FMCS is also dedicating itself to provide equal access to its services by reaching out to all private sector labor parties, and particularly those in underserved communities.
-Through a partnership agreement with the Small Business Administration (SBA) and in accordance with their 8(a) Business Development Program, starting in 2023, FMCS increased set-asides for socially and economically disadvantaged businesses.
+Through a partnership agreement with the Small Business Administration (SBA), FMCS will increase set-asides for socially and economically disadvantaged businesses.
+FMCS is increasing its outreach to underserved communities and minority serving institutions to establish meaningful partnerships and provide education about our services.
 Finally, FMCS seeks to provide children in Title I schools with the alternative dispute resolution skills needed to de-escalate conflicts.